THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 Although Moncler operates in a significant number of countries around the world, reducing the risk of a high concentration of the business in limited geographical areas, any deterioration in economic, social or political conditions in one or more markets in which it operates could have negative consequences for sales and economic and financial results.

-The possible introduction by national or supranational entities of constraints on the movement of individuals – as a result, for example, of international crises or pandemics –, terrorist attacks, as well as the tensions in Asia-Pacific area and the introduction of any export limitations as a result of trade or financial sanctions, could also affect sales, particularly in relation to specific geographical areas.
-In particular, in recent years the importance of Asian markets for the luxury goods sector has increased, reaching around half of turnover for the Moncler brand at the end of 2023, whereas Stone Island, having only recently begun its international expansion, particularly in Asia and America, remains more exposed to the European market (70% of revenues in fiscal year 2023).
+The possible introduction by national or supranational entities of constraints on the movement of individuals – as a result, for example, of international crises or pandemics –, terrorist attacks, as well as the tensions in Asia-Pacific area and the introduction of new duties or any export limitations as a result of trade or financial sanctions, could also affect sales, particularly in relation to specific geographical areas.
+In particular, in recent years the importance of Asian markets for the luxury goods sector has increased, reaching around half of turnover for the Moncler brand at the end of 2024, whereas Stone Island, having only recently begun its international expansion, particularly in Asia and America, remains more exposed to the European market (67% of revenues in fiscal year 2024).

 CYBER RISKS AND PERSONAL DATA PROTECTION RISKS